 The F/A-18 sported a six barrel 20 mm Gatling cannon.
-Today they were carrying four AIM-120 AMRAAM active radar guided air-to-air missiles, two AIM-9 Sidewinder infrared heat seeking air-to-air missiles and two AGM-65D Maverick, imaging infrared seeker, air-to-ground (or tank, or ship) missiles - an excellent choice of weapons for the threats they were now facing.
+Today they were each carrying four AIM-120 AMRAAM, active radar guided, air-to-air missiles, two AIM-9 Sidewinder, infrared heat seeking, air-to-air missiles and two AGM-65D Maverick, air-to-ground (or tank, or ship) missiles, with imaging infrared seekers - an excellent choice of weapons for the threats they were now facing.

-"OK guys they're still coming up to us - don't let them get behind you.
+"OK guys they're still coming up to us - don't let them get

+behind you.
 This looks like a full blown ambush.
 I'm going to break off and make a run at the gunboat on the deck until I get to their airspace.
-We need to know what we're dealing with.
+We need to know what we're dealing with here.
 Sure glad we brought the Mavericks.
 Turn your cameras on."

 Commander McKensie rolled over and headed straight for the water, rolled another one hundred eighty degrees on the way down and pulled out of the dive just a hundred feet above the surface headed straight for the gunboat.
-As she approached the twelve mile boundary, a little less than a mile from the boat she realized that it had no guns - then she saw three figures emerge from the aft cabin each holding a shoulder mounted weapon.
+As she approached the twelve mile boundary, about two miles from the boat she realized that it had no guns - then she saw three figures standing on the bow, each holding a shoulder mounted weapon.
+One of the figures fired a missile at her!